Looking for interesting things to do while visiting Banff National Park? Tackle the best hiking trails in Lake Louise.

 At the peak, you’ll spot the Devil’s Thumb, Fairview Mountain, and the Little & Big Beehives.
 You’ll also marvel at several stunning turquoise glacial lakes below.

 It’s hard to say whether naming The Devil’s Thumb was a PR stunt to get more people interested in tackling this hiking trail or to detract people from it.
 Either way, there’s no denying that this challenging hike is a must for adventurous hikers visiting Lake Louise.

-A tad more difficult than the nearby Big Beehive, The Devil’s Thumb will involve a little bit of scrambling and tougher terrain to scale up to its 2,458-metre-high summit.
-When you reach the top, you’ll unleash spectacular views towards Lake Louise, Lake Agnes, Lake Louise Ski Resort, Mount Victoria, Abbott Pass, and Mount Leroy.
+When you reach the top, you’ll unleash spectacular views over the area.
+Gape at Lake Louise, Lake Agnes, Lake Louise Ski Resort, Mount Victoria, Abbott Pass, and Mount Leroy.

-With the higher difficult level, you’ll want to pack the right gear for hiking The Devil’s Thumb.
+With the higher difficulty level, you’ll want to pack the right gear for hiking The Devil’s Thumb.
 Be sure to wear a sturdy pair of hiking boots to protect your ankles.

 - Distance: 11.9 kilometres (return)

 Larch Valley & Sentinel Pass are two of the best places to visit in Banff National Park in fall.
 The hiking trail to Larch Valley & Sentinel Pass departs from the Moraine Lake parking lot.
 At 10.9 kilometres return, it’s a moderately difficult hike.